-Aaron’s 20-year legal career spans all facets of the construction industry.
+Aaron’s almost 30-year legal career spans all facets of the construction industry.
 In his contractor-side construction law practice, he represents general contractors, subcontractors, and suppliers.
 In his role as legal advisor, Aaron has formed long-term partnerships with contractors, subcontractors, suppliers, owners, design professionals, and lenders.

 Aaron’s areas of focus include:

 - Prosecuting payment claims via change orders, claims, and statutory claims for mechanic’s liens, payment bonds, and prompt payment

 - Obtaining insurance coverage for contractors

 - Bidding disputes and bid mistakes